Descendants of the Sun: The Philippine Adaptation

-Descendants of the Sun: The Philippine Adaptation is a 2020 Philippine television drama action series broadcast by GMA Network.
+Descendants of the Sun: The Philippine Adaptation is a 2020 Philippine television drama romance action series broadcast by GMA Network.
 The series is based on a 2016 South Korean television drama series of the same title.
 Directed by Dominic Zapata, it stars Dingdong Dantes and Jennylyn Mercado.
-It premiered on February 10, 2020 on the network's Telebabad line up replacing The Gift.
+It premiered on February 10, 2020 on the network's Telebabad line up.
 The series concluded on December 25, 2020 with a total of 65 episodes.

 The series is streaming online on YouTube.